 Participation in the book mastermind will give you in-depth insights into diversity and inclusion in higher education.
 The authors of the books we have chosen are thought leaders with huge experience.
 Virginia Valian coined the phrase unconscious bias in her 1998 book, Why so slow?

 - Typically a ‘business book’ would take 10 hours to read.
 We’ve chosen 2 books.
 (20 hours)

-- Five online sessions: May (2 hours) June July August September (75 – 90 minutes each) NOTE: there has been a supply issue in the UK with the book and so our start date will be delayed.
+- Five (minimum) online sessions: May June July August September (75 – 90 minutes each) NOTE: there has been a supply issue in the UK with the book and so our start date will be delayed.

 - Wrap party and workshop in October (3 hours optional)